Need some quick tips or guidance? Read more on our blog!

 From swimming pools and climbing walls, to golf courses and tennis courts, we’ll help you feel confident in your cover.
 Protection can include complex public liability needs, cover for medical fees, legal expenses and compensation claims.

-Access to your own dedicated account manager.
+Access to your own dedicated client executive.
 They’ll work with you to identify complex risks associated with your leisure trust and build a solution that meets the specific needs of your organisation.
-Our regular market exercises mean that we can make sure you’re getting the right cover at the most competitive price.
+As part of Howden, we have access to a wide range of insurers which means we can make sure you’re getting the right cover at the most competitive price.

 As leisure trust insurance experts, we understand that you have a lot on your plate.
 This is why we aim to make finding the right cover a simple process.
 Find out more about leisure trusts insurance by reading our FAQs.